michaelcukier/Poker-Hand-Tracker/readme.md

-### Folder structure
+### What is PokerHUDv2?

 This program automatically imports the hand histories from the raw .txt files into a .sqlite database.
 It performs some transformations on those raw .txt files to extract the relevant data.
+It then conveniently exposes a Python API to explore this database and create plots, pretty-printable tables, etc.

+### Folder structure

     run.py                                # 10-line python code to use this program